pepopowitz/getting-unstuck/slides/src/05-escape.md

 Trail: 3.
 Escape, Why?, Incubation

 > When we intend to solve a problem consciously, we process information in a linear, logical fashion.
-But when ideas call to each other on their own, **without our leading them down a straight and narrow path**, unexpected combinations may come into being.
+But when ideas call to each other on their own, **without our leading them** down a straight and narrow path, **unexpected combinations** may come into being.

 Mihaly Csikszentmihaly, "Creativity: Flow and the Psychology of Discovery and Intervention", 1997